Yves Bouvier: Other cases

 Bouvier was connected to a legal case involving a Canadian collector named Lorette Shefner in 2008.
 Shefner's family claims that she was the victim of a complex fraud, whereby she was persuaded to sell a Soutine painting at a price far below market value, only to see the work later sold to the National Gallery of Art in Washington DC for a much higher price.
 According to New York court papers from 2013, Bouvier was accused of having conspired "to disguise the true ownership" of pieces of art to defraud the Shefner estate.

 In a separate incident, Bouvier's purported connections to Galerie Jacques de la Béraudière and his ownership of an off-shore entity called Diva Fine Arts led him to be connected to the case of Wolfgang Beltracchi, a German forger convicted in 2011 of defrauding a number of collectors, including Daniel Filipacchi, of millions of dollars.
 According to a media report, Bouvier came first in contact with Beltracchi via his wife Helene, to whom he was introduced through art expert Werner Spies, who had authenticated one of Beltracchi's paintings before they were sold on.
 Bouvier has denied any connection to Beltracchi and has dismissed media coverage as uninformed speculation.

-On 30 March 2012, the Beijing office of one of Bouvier's subsidiary firms, art transporter IFAS, was raided by local tax authorities, leading to the arrest of several employees, including the general manager Nils Jennrich.
+In 30 March 2012, the Beijing office of one of Bouvier's subsidiary firms, art transporter IFAS, was raided by local tax authorities, leading to the arrest of several employees, including the general manager Nils Jennrich.
 Through his lawyer, Bouvier contested having affiliation with the company.
 With the efforts of German diplomats, Jennrich was released and returned to Germany in 2013, and the case was closed as well as the charges dropped.

-On 14 September 2015, Bouvier was indicted on charges of concealed theft of two Picassos belonging to Catherine Hutin-Blay, step-daughter of Picasso, who claims that they were stolen from her collection.
-However, Bouvier demonstrated she received the amount of 8 million euros through a Liechtensteiner trust for their sales.
-The prosecution of Liechtenstein closed the case on 1 December 2015.
+In September 2015, Bouvier was indicted on charges of concealed theft of two Picassos belonging to Catherine Hutin-Blay, step-daughter of Picasso, who claims that they were stolen from her collection.
+Bouvier countered this by showing that Hutin-Blay had received 8 million euros through a Liechtensteiner trust linked to their sale, leading to the case being dismissed in Liechtenstein in December 2015.
+However, in 2024, a French court reopened the case following new evidence.
+It suggested Bouvier had used questionable tactics to sell additional Picasso artworks without Hutin-Blay's consent.
+The court's decision highlighted suspicions about Bouvier's methods, which allegedly included misleading valuations and complex intermediary arrangements to obscure the true ownership and inflate the prices of artworks.

 Bouvier and an associate, Marc Francelet, were also allegedly involved in helping former president of Angola, Jose Eduardo dos Santos, funnel Angolan state funds out of the country.
 According to Angolan press reports and French court documents, Bouvier and Francelet used two shell companies, Brave Ventures Pte Ltd and Francelet Consulting, to make the state funds disappear.

 Panama Papers

-In the 2015 leak, it was revealed that Bouvier had at least five off-shore companies linked to him.
+In the 2015 leak, it was revealed that Bouvier had at least five offshore companies linked to him.
 A lawyer for Bouvier stated these are used for well-established legal purposes.